Binstellar-Technologies/magento2-add-custom-sorting-option-on-categery-page/README.md

 ## Magento2 Add Custom Sorting option on categery page(A - Z, Z - A, High to Low Price, Low to High Price)

-> Magento2 Category page by default has 3 sorting options Position, Name & Price.
+> Magento2 Category page or Listing page by default provides us with 3 sorting options Position, Name & Price.
 Here, we have added new custom options named as

 ##### A - Z (Alphabetical Order Sorting)
 ##### Z - A (Reverse Alphabetical Order Sorting)